 A mock interview, also known as a practice interview, is a simulation of an actual job interview.
-It provides you with an opportunity to practice for an interview and receive feedback.
+It provides job seekers with an opportunity to practice for an interview and receive feedback on their interviewing skills.

 What is a Mock Interview?

 A typical mock interview is a practice job interview held with a professional career counselor.
 A mock interview helps you learn how to answer difficult questions, develop interview strategies, improve your communication skills, and reduce your stress before an actual job interview.

 During a mock interview, the interviewer may use a semi-structured interview format rather than asking a formal list of questions.

 Practice interviews familiarize users with the interview process and allow users to practice answering common interview questions with confidence.
 Video practice interviews are particularly helpful in that you can review not only your answers, but your body language, eye contact, and interview attire.

 Many college career centers and career counselors offer in-person mock interviews.
 If you're a college student or graduate, check with your career office to see if they provide in-person, phone, or video mock interviews.

 If you're not affiliated with a college or university, a career coach or counselor is another option for practice interviewing.
 Also check with your local library—some offer free interviewing coaching and preparation.

 You can make an appointment with a mock interviewer, providing them with information on either a specific company with whom you are interviewing or your general career field.
 This will help them to create mock interview questions similar to those you will eventually encounter in your actual interviews.